 - Graduate Attributes Emphasised

-Global perspective, Interdisciplinary perspective, Lifelong learning, Information literacy, Environmental literacy, Communication, Critical thinking, Cultural understanding.
+- Interdisciplinary perspective, Lifelong learning, Scholarship, Communication, Critical thinking, Information literacy, Research, Self-motivation.

 View more information about Otago's graduate attributes.

 This paper will enable students to:

 - Implement a range of data structures and algorithms using the appropriate programming language

 - Classify familiar algorithms in terms of efficiency and present big-O calculations in a clear and logical manner

 - Use proofs to support efficiency and effectiveness calculations